websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/message-bus.md

 # Message Bus

-The Message Bus facilitates exchanging messages while keeping sender and receiver concerns separate.
-Sender classes invoke the Message Bus to send messages to destinations, while *listener* classes receive messages sent to destinations; listeners are transparent to senders and vice-versa.
+The Message Bus provides a loosely coupled way to exchange messages.
+A class sending a message invokes the Message Bus to send the message to a destination, while other classes (*listeners*) registered at that destination receive the message.
+The listeners are transparent to senders and vice-versa.

 Here are the main messaging components: